 In sum, there is no extra cost associated with postponing a session due to inclement weather.
 I’ve got your back.
 Same thing happens if someone in your family is sick.
 I understand, I’ve got two kids too.
 I’m a Mom and understand that life happens, so we’ll use your rain check date if someone is sick.

-Every professional photographer is different; some might share their raw (out of camera) images, while others like me consider every photograph a piece of art.
+Every professional photographer is different; few ~ if at all ~ will share their raw (out of camera) images, while others like me consider every photograph a piece of art.

 I pour my heart and soul into every photography, so your final product (gallery) is my proudest accomplishment.